Schrausser/Velho-s-Cosmographia-tables/README.md

 english		Picture of the celestial bodies.
 ~~~

-Display and translation of *sphere parameters* starting at the top right in a clockwise direction (c.f. fig. 1).
+Display and translation of *sphere parameters* starting at the top right in a clockwise direction (c.f.
+Fig. 1).
 ~~~
 Parameter		Text